Purpose

 Program-specific definitions

-Independent: Work that you initiated as the artist/director.
+Independent media art: Work that you initiated as the director/principal media artist.
 You have complete creative and editorial control and hold copyright.
-Student, commissioned, and commercial works are not considered independent.
+Student works are not considered independent.

 Emerging: You have completed at least one independent media work.